Governor Whitmer Announces Proposal To Invest In Affordable, High-Quality Child Care For Michigan Families

 Whitmer says between February and December of 2020, over 130 thousand Michigan women left the workforce due to the cost of childcare during the pandemic.
 Now that many families are returning to work the need for affordable childcare is critical.

-“Governor Whitmer’s plan will not only make childcare more affordable it will bring stability to an industry that has been rocked by a global pandemic” said Danielle Atkinson with Mothering Justice and a mother of 6 children.READ MORE: Michigan Reports 338 New COVID-19 Cases, 8 Deaths
+“Governor Whitmer’s plan will not only make childcare more affordable it will bring stability to an industry that has been rocked by a global pandemic” said Danielle Atkinson with Mothering Justice and a mother of 6 children.READ MORE: This Michigan City Was Named 2021's Best Lake Beach Town To Live In

 The proposal also includes a 20% pay increase for childcare employees and grants for existing and future childcare facility